utsav0/daily-dev-tips/src/pages/posts/you-dont-always-need-a-cms.md

 (Although this is roughly the same amount of time)

 Another downside to these systems is that they need upkeep.
 The CMS gets a new version, and you need to update it.
-Something goes wrong, and you won't be able to push new content.
+If something goes wrong, you won't be able to push new content.
 And worse of all, they can get hacked, meaning your website could be at risk.

 Not saying it's impossible, but a static website is harder to hack.
 You would need to hack my GitHub repo or my Cloudflare account, which are pretty complex challenges.

 ## Conclusion

-I don't want to hate on CMS.
+I don't want to hate CMS.
 They are a fantastic system that should be used.

 But if you are a developer, consider if you need it?
 Perhaps you can make your life easier by going low-tech as well.